MiraldiLab/maxATAC/README.md

 ### Prediction in a specific genomic region(s)

-You can also predict TF binding across a specific region of the genome if you provide a BED file to the `roi` (regions of interest) argument.
+For TFBS predictions within specific regions of the genome, a `BED` file of genomic intervals, `roi` (regions of interest) are supplied:

 ```bash
 maxatac predict --sequence hg38.2bit --models CTCF.h5 --signal GM12878.bigwig --roi ROI.bed